How Kumail Nanjiani and Emily V. Gordon Turned Their Happiness and Heartache Into 'The Big Sick' (Exclusive)

 By John Boone

-It's not uncommon for an actor to play a character with their same name, especially when the part is written for the actor and based on them, like Jason Segel and Jonah Hill playing "Jason" and "Jonah" in Knocked Up.
+It's not uncommon for an actor to play a character with their same name, especially when the part is actually based on the actor, like Jason Segel and Jonah Hill playing "Jason" and "Jonah" in Knocked Up.
 Typically, though, the character at least gets a fictional last name, like when Amy Schumer became Amy Townsend for Trainwreck.
 But in The Big Sick, a rom-dramedy about an aspiring standup who must navigate the expectations of his more traditional Pakistani parents and his secret girlfriend's coma, Kumail Nanjiani plays "Kumail Nanjiani."

 "Huge oversight," Nanjiani laughs, sitting in a suite at the Four Seasons in Beverly Hills.
 "I hadn't thought it through.
 And I didn't think it would be an issue!
 I'm, like, working on the acting and all that stuff, and I got to the hospital and they gave me my nametag and it said 'Kumail Nanjiani.'
 I was like, 'Ohhh, s**t.
 Should have changed the last name...'
 But it's fine.
 Everyone knows it's me."